-Five adult female Malayan tapirs (Table 1) aged between 3 and 18-years-old were selected for this study.
-Two of the tapirs (MT1, MT2) were kept with a male, while the other three (MT3, MT4, MT5) were kept individually.
+Five adult female Malayan tapirs aged between 3 and 18 years old were selected for this study (Table 1).
+Two of the tapirs (MT1, MT2) were kept with a male, while the other three (MT3, MT4 and MT5) were kept individually.
 Both males were proven bulls with a track record of producing offspring.
 All tapirs were kept in their own enclosures.
-The tapirs were fed similar diets which included leaves, fruits, and commercial horse pellets.
+The tapirs were fed similar diets which included leaves, fruits and commercial horse pellets.
 Clean and fresh water was provided ad libitum.

-Table 1: Information of the five tapirs used in this study including their parturition history at the center.
+Table 1: Information on the five tapirs used in this study, including their parturition history at the centre.

-Group ID Age Birthplace Parity Current status of No. of previous (years) pregnancy offspring Paired MT1 18 Captive Multiparous Non-pregnant 6 MT2 5 Wild Primiparous Non-pregnant 1 Single MT3 3 Captive Nulliparous Non-pregnant None MT4 >20 Wild Nulliparous Non-pregnant Unknown MT5 >10 Wild Nulliparous Non-pregnant Unknown
+Group ID Age (years) Birthplace Parity Current status of pregnancy Number of previous offspring Paired MT1 18 Captive Multiparous Non-pregnant 6 MT2 5 Wild Primiparous Non-pregnant 1 Single MT3 3 Captive Nulliparous Non-pregnant None MT4 > 20 Wild Nulliparous Non-pregnant Unknown MT5 > 10 Wild Nulliparous Non-pregnant Unknown